History of Major League Baseball on ABC: 1986–1988

 When Donnie Moore came in to shut down the rally, there were two outs, and a runner on first base, Rich Gedman, who had been hit by a pitch.
 The Angels were one out from their first-ever trip to the World Series.
 But Dave Henderson hit a 2–2 pitch off Moore for a home run, giving the Red Sox a 6–5 lead.
 The Angels were able to score a run in the bottom of the ninth, pushing the game into extra innings.
 Moore continued to pitch for the Angels.
 He was able to stifle a 10th inning Red Sox rally by getting Jim Rice to ground into a double play.
 Nevertheless, the Red Sox were able to score off Moore in the 11th-inning via a sacrifice fly by Henderson.
-The Angels could not score in the bottom of the 11th and lost the game 7–6.
+The Angels did not score in the bottom of the 11th and lost the game 7–6.

-The defeat still left the Angels in a 3 games to 2 advantage, with two more games to play at Fenway Park.
+The defeat still left the Angels in a 3–2 advantage, with two more games to play at Fenway Park.
 The Angels were not able to recover, losing both games by wide margins, 10–4 and 8–1.
 Game 7 of the 1986 ALCS ended with Calvin Schiraldi striking out Jerry Narron.

 On October 15, 1986, Game 6 of the NLCS ran so long (lasting for 16 innings, 5 hours and 29 minutes), it bumped up against the start time of Game 7 of the ALCS (also on ABC).
 That same game, color commentator Tim McCarver left the booth during the bottom of the 16th, to cover the expected celebration in the New York Mets' clubhouse.
 As a result, play-by-play man Keith Jackson was on the air alone for a short time.
 Eventually, McCarver rejoined the broadcast just before the end of the game, watching the action on a monitor in the Mets' clubhouse, then doing the postgame interviews with the Mets.
 Meanwhile, Corey McPherrin, a sports anchor with WABC (ABC's flagship station out of New York City) interviewed Mike Scott when he was presented with the 1986 NLCS MVP award after Game 6.
 During the late 1980s, McPherrin delivered in-game updates during ABC's Monday Night Baseball and Thursday Night Baseball broadcasts.